How to respond to the App Store and Google Play reviews

 More on how to respond to reviews after the app launch using the example of the Babycare & Breastfeeding app here.

-Use this method when there are few app reviews (more than 50 reviews per week), and when negative ones are less than 10% (1–2*)
+Use this reputation management strategy when there are few app reviews (more than 50 reviews per week), and when negative ones are less than 10% (1–2*)

 The reviews that got featured show up on the app page on the App Store and Google Play.
-The App Store publishes 6 reviews, while Google Play shows 3 reviews on smartphones and 4 reviews on the Web store.
+The App Store publishes 6 reviews, while Google Play shows 3 reviews on smartphones and 4 reviews on the web page.
 Every country has its own language and specific reviews, so it’s important to divide the countries and locations and work with them separately.